Mu2PC/Mu2PC/README.md

 ### Dependencies
 * [PyTorch](http://pytorch.org/) version >= 1.5.0
 * Python version >= 3.6
-* For training new models, you'll also need an NVIDIA GPU and [NCCL](https://github.com/NVIDIA/nccl)
 * **To install fairseq version 1.0.0a0** and develop locally:
 ``` bash
 pip install --editable ./